openjdk/panama-foreign/doc/panama_ffi.md

 printf("%d plus %d equals %d", 2, 2, 4);
 ```

-To do this using the foreign function support provided by the FFM API we would have to build a *specialized* downcall handle for that call shape, using a linker option to specify the position of the first variadic layout, as follows:
+To do this using the foreign function support provided by the FFM API we would have to build a *specialized* downcall handle for that call shape, using a linker option<a href="#2"><sup>2</sup></a> to specify the position of the first variadic layout, as follows:

 ```java
 Linker linker = Linker.nativeLinker();